 When we excite the electronic system we lift one electron from the f-shell to the g-shell.
 The energy of the final state depends on the interaction of the excited electron with the other electrons.
 We can also be described as the interaction of the excited electron with the hole it created in the f-level.
 However, we cannot tell whether the electron before (the hole) and after excitation is going clockwise or anti-clockwise as both options have the same energy.
 As we cannot distinguish between these two options and both contribute, we have to describe the final state by a linear combination.

 If an electron is excited from an f(q=n) to a g(q=n+1) shell, the resulting states are described the linear combination: Q=n (n+1).
-Q is the the total ring quantum number which is the same as the total angular momentum.
+Q is the total ring quantum number which is the same as the total angular momentum.
 It is gained by adding and subtracting the quantum number q algebraically.
 States designed A, B, C, … correspond to Q=0, 1, 2, ….
 Higher values of Q like 2n, 2n+1 and 2n+2 are given the characters K, L and M. Thus, two doubly degenerate B (Q=1) and L (Q=2n+1) states result.
 Again, the degeneracy stems from the fact that we cannot distinguish between clockwise and anti-clockwise travel of the electrons around the perimeter of the molecule.

 La and Lb

-Except for highly symmetrical molecules like benzene, the degeneracy in energy of the states is lifted.
+Except for highly symmetrical molecules like benzene, the degeneracy in the energy of the states is lifted.
 The resulting sub-levels are denoted a and b, depending on the orientation of the new nodal plane introduced into the electronic wave function.
 For the a state, the nodal planes are situated in such a manner, that the electron density is located at the atoms, while the effective charges go to the bonds for the b state.
 This is illustrated in Figure 3 for the states of naphthalene.
 According to the third of Hund’s rules, the L states are energetically always lower than the B states.

-Compared to naphthalene 2 CH groups are replaced by a NH group in indole.
+Compared to naphthalene 2 CH groups are replaced by an NH group in indole.
 If only the number of -electrons is regarded, indole and naphthalene are iso-electronic (they both have 10 electrons).
 This is the reason why this nomenclature was adapted to indole by G. Weber .

 La and Lb in indole

 As the molecular symmetry of indole is much lower than the one of benzene, the energetic degeneracy is lifted and we get two separated transitions.
-In the gas phase the difference between both states amounts to 2000 cm-1, which is around 5% of the total transition energy.
+In the gas phase, the difference between both states amounts to 2000 cm-1, which is around 5% of the total transition energy.
 The transition dipole moments of the two states are perpendicular to each other like in the case of naphthalene, shown in Figure 4.

 Why is this interesting?

 The molecule indole is an integral part of the aromatic amino acid tryptophan, essentially it is the reason why tryptophan absorbs UV light.
 After exciting tryptophan electronically, light is re-emitted.
 This fluorescence light is widely used to study the structure and dynamics of proteins.
-The reason for this are the two excited states we just discussed.
-In an apolar surrounding the Lb is lowest in energy and hence the emitting state.
+The reason for this is the two excited states we just discussed.
+In an apolar surrounding, the Lb is lowest in energy and hence the emitting state.
 As soon as the surroundings of tryptophan get more polar, for instance, because the protein changes its structure and water gets in the vicinity of tryptophan, the La is strongly stabilized.
 The reason for this behaviour lies in the electric dipole moments of the excited states.
 The one of the La is much larger than the one of the Lb, leading to a favourable dipole-dipole interaction which lowers the energy of the La.
 Hence, tryptophan can be used as a natural probe to tell us about the structure of the protein or its changes.

 J. R. Platt, “Classification of spectra of cata-condensed hydrocarbons” J. Chem.
 Phys.
 17, 484-495 (1948)